KIT-IAI/Transformer-Networks-for-Electrical-Load-Time-Series-Forecasting/README.md

 - `--forecasting_horizon` : *int* - Indicates the length of the predicted sequence.
 - `--time_series_window` : *int* - Defines the number of historical values of the time series used as input for a forecast.
 The results of a run is stored in the experiments directory in a file, which can be used for further analysis.

+## Plot attention scores
+Attention scores can be visualized with `python attention_scores.py`.
+The script has the following arguments:
+- First argument : *int* - The prediction time step in hours.
+Zero refers to the first prediction time in the test set (2019-01-07 0:00).
+- Optional flag `avg` - Set this flag to average over all time steps with the same hour of the week.
+For example, `python attention_scores.py 53 avg` plots the attention scores averaged over all Thursdays 5:00.